-The work of the OAB shall be performed using e-mail, the OGC Portal, teleconferences, and face-to-face (F2F) meetings.
+The work of the OAB shall be performed using e-mail, the OGC Portal, teleconferences, face-to-face (F2F) meetings and other means the OAB may choose.
 A special OAB e-mail reflector is used.
-There will normally be 2 OAB teleconferences per month.
+OAB teleconferences will typically be held every two weeks.
 The teleconference schedule will be made available to all OGC Members.